978 words

 Hey my DevOps queens (and kings, too)! 👑

-If you’ve ever deployed an app to Kubernetes and thought, “Wait… what actually happens after I type helm install?” — this one’s for you.
+Ever deployed an app to Kubernetes and then sat there thinking, “Wait… what actually happens after I type helm install?”
+Yeah.
+This one’s for you, sis.

 Helm makes Kubernetes deployments look easy.
-But behind the scenes, it’s doing a lot more than just rendering YAML files.
-It’s a stateful release manager that tracks every change, stores versioned state inside your cluster, and handles upgrades intelligently — no external database required.
+Too easy, honestly.
+Because behind the scenes it’s doing way more than rendering a few YAML files.
+It’s a stateful release manager.
+It tracks every change you make, stores versioned state inside your cluster, and handles upgrades like it actually knows what it’s doing — and there’s no external database anywhere in sight.

 What’s Inside a Helm Chart#